top of page

 Since the church was small and had insufficient membership to sustain it, it was held in ownership by the Diocese of Pennsylvania and was known as the Bishop’s Chapel.
 As the area grew, the church congregation grew.
 Weldon became known as Glenside-Weldon and then Glenside.
 In 1952, after a number of vicars had led the small, and at times struggling, congregation, the church had grown so substantially it joined the Diocese as an incorporated congregation.
 At that time, the Vicar, always appointed by the Bishop, became the first Rector of the St. Peter’s Church.
 This was the Reverend Robert Nelson Back.

 In 2015 the Vestry of St. Peter's and the Vestry of St. Philip-in-the-Fields, another Episcopal parish, began an intentional process to discern whether God was calling these two communities to join in ministry and mission together.
-In this process we discovered that in 1945 when a group of women had asked Bishop Hart and the Diocese of Pennsylvania to develop a mission in the growing suburb of Oreland, he went to the Rector of St. Peter's, the Rev. Dr. Copeland and the Vestry to support this endeavor.
+In this process we discovered that in 1945 when a group of women had asked Bishop Hart and the Diocese of Pennsylvania to develop a mission in the growing suburb of Oreland, he went to the then Rector of St. Peter's, the Rev. Dr. Copeland, and the Vestry to support this endeavor.
 The first service of St. Philip-in-the-Fields took place on Sunday, February 14, 1945 at the Oreland Fire House presided over by the Rev. Dr. Copeland.

-On May 20, 2017, Trinity Sunday, the people of St. Philip-in-the-Fields rejoined its Mother Church bringing with them their people, their resources and their sacred objects.
+On May 20, 2017, Trinity Sunday, the people of St. Philip-in-the-Fields rejoined their Mother Church bringing with them their people, their resources and their sacred objects.
 With each passing season the two communities are knit more deeply in fellowship, love and service for the sake of building up God's kingdom.

-The world changes and so do we as we strive to meet the needs and challenges of our time and place.
+The world changes and so do we, as we strive to meet the needs and challenges of our time and place.
 Together with our expanding church family, we eagerly embrace the future …

 Loving God, from birth to death, you hold us in your hands.
 Make us strong to bear each other’s burdens and humble to share our own, that as one family we may rest in your power and trust in your love, through Jesus Christ our Lord.
 Amen.